Best Shows To Watch On BBC iPlayer Right Now

 Kin

 This intense Irish drug crime series drops us in Dublin when the early rumblings of a feud are being felt.
 And, by the end of the first episode, it’s clear that feud is about to turn into an all-out war.
 Kin is totally gripping, frustrating, emotional and intense as family ties complicate rationality, and the Kinsella family fights to stay alive at the hands of a much bigger power in the illicit industry.
+Certainly one of the very best crime dramas on BBC iPlayer, people are still talking about Kin (and praying for a third series) two years later.
 A must-watch.

 The Dropout

-The BBC recently acquired Disney+ series The Dropout, airing on BBC One in mid-March and landing on BBC iPlayer, too – meaning it’s available to watch on demand at your leisure, and it’s certainly one of the best shows on BBC iPlayer right now.
+The BBC previously acquired a handful of Disney+ series, including The Dropout, which is one of the very best dramas made in recent years – so definitely one of the best things to watch on BBC iPlayer.
 Originally released on Disney and Hulu in 2022, the intriguing series is led by Amanda Seyfried as the spooky Theranos founder Elizabeth Holmes (an uncanny performance for which Seyfried bagged an Emmy).
 Elizabeth is a college dropout turned businesswoman who is so confident in her abilities to improvise, she ultimately helms a multi-billion dollar scam.
 It’s based on an ABC podcast of the same name, which is also worth the listen if you’re interested in Silicon Valley scams.

 Boarders